1. Warren Hastings was the first ___________.

 Explanation: Diwani Adalat dealt with civil law under Hindu/Muslim principles.

-47. Hastings introduced “Faujdari Adalat” to deal with:
+47. Hastings introduced “Faujdari Adalat” to deal with___________.

 A) Civil disputes